Deadpikle/EasyBackup/README.md

 * Scan files before backing them up to get backup file size and overall backup progress
 * Option to update a previous backup instead of creating an entirely new backup
-* Find and use an icon for the application
 * Other settings and small upgrades here and there

 ## Can I help contribute?